Oronhyatekha: Medical career and early public life

-After graduation, he practiced at Frankford, Stratford, Napanee, Buffalo, New York, and London, Ontario.
+After graduation, Oronhyatekha practiced at Frankford, Stratford, Napanee, Buffalo, New York, and London, Ontario.
 As his medical practice grew, he also became a figure of increasing importance in Victorian Canada.
 In 1871, he became a member of the Canadian National Rifle Team which competed at Wimbledon.

 In 1874, he was elected the President of the Grand Council of Indian Chiefs, a provincial organization largely made up of Anishinabe and Iroquoian communities in southwestern Ontario.